 EDU activity has increased from FY 19/20 to FY 20/21 with the addition of 5,281 EDUs to the region compared to the addition of only 3,435 EDUs the previous fiscal year.
 The additional EDUs added in FY 20/21 are 3,732 EDUs lower than the RCAs projections of 9,013 EDUs and 1,281 EDUs more than the IEUA Budgeted Projections of 4,000 EDUs.
 Two sets of projections exist in order to allow for conservative estimates.
 The RCAs' projections are required under the Regional Contract and serve as a planning tool for plant treatment capacity and loading.
 Under the Regional Contract, RCAs who report EDU projections that are lower than what the regional experiences may have building moratoriums imposed.
 For this reason, the RCAs may make projections conservatively high.
 Budgeted projections are used by IEUA to project future wastewater treatment needs and fund availability.
-To ensure adequate fund availability, budgeted projections are conservatively low.
-The result of both sets of projections is the assumption that projections are conservative, ensuring IEUA treatment plants can safely and effectively treat the additional wastewater while also ensuring the agency does not over-project fund availability.
+To ensure adequate fund availability, budgeted projections are conservative, ensuring IEUA treatment plants can safely and effectively treat the additional wastewater while also ensuring the agency does not over-project fund availability.
 Table 2 outlines the building activity in the region along with both sets of EDU projections.